fluid-project/infusion-docs/src/documents/UnderstandingInfusionComponents.md

 The Uploader allows users to add several files to a queue and then upload them all at once.
 It is actually made up of several [subcomponents](SubcomponentDeclaration.md): It has the file queue view, which displays the files currently in the queue; it has a total progress bar at the bottom.
 In turn, the file queue view component has its own subcomponents.

+### These Examples Are View Components

+All of these components are _view components_ which produce a visible UI in the browser.
+Other Infusion components expose no UI, and may run on the server in environments like node.js.

-## What Does A Component Look Like? ##
+## What Does a Component Look Like? ##

 A component is a regular JavaScript object that has certain characteristics.
 The simplest varieties of Infusion Components, derived from [`fluid.component`](ComponentConfigurationOptions.md#options-supported-by-all-components-grades), will have:

 * a **creator function**
-  * the function that implementors invoke, which returns a fresh component object
+  * the function that users of the component invoke, which returns a fresh component object
   * this function is constructed automatically by the framework, given the options in the component's configuration
 * configuration options
   * various values that control the operation of the component, which can be overridden by implementors to customize the component